tshepang/blog-movies/content/movies/The Adjustment Bureau (2011).rst

 A well-made and unusual sci-fi about some humanoid super-beings that run the world.
-These beings remain unexplained, and they attempt to get the Matt Damon character (good job) to be American president.
+They remain unexplained, and they attempt to get the Matt Damon character (good job) to be American president.
 Part of achieving that is getting him away from his favorite gal, and although they give something of a flimsy excuse, it makes the plot